beltrachi/elasticsearch-vagrant/README.md

 Creates a Ubuntu VM with elasticsearch.
-By default uses 1GB of memory.

 Requires: